gitlabhq/gitlabhq/doc/pages/README.md

 - [Frequently Asked Questions](#frequently-asked-questions)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Enable the pages feature in your GitLab EE instance

-The administrator guide is located at [administration](administration.md).

 ## Getting started with GitLab Pages